This disorder is caused by mutations in certain genes.

 After birth, doctors base the diagnosis of osteogenesis imperfecta on the symptoms and on a physical examination.

 If the diagnosis is not clear, doctors may remove a sample of skin for examination under a microscope (biopsy) to analyze a type of connective tissue cell (fibroblasts) or they may take a sample of blood to analyze certain genes.

-Growth hormone injections can help children with types I and IV.
+Growth hormone injections can help growth and bone strength in children with types I and IV.

-A type of drug called a bisphosphonate can help strengthen bones and lessen pain and the frequency of fractures.
+A type of medication called a bisphosphonate can help strengthen bones and lessen pain and the frequency of fractures.
 Bisphosphonates can be given by vein (pamidronate) or taken by mouth (alendronate).

-Some children with hearing loss may be helped by a cochlear implant (a device that converts sound waves to electrical signals that it sends to electrodes implanted in the inner ear).
+Some children with hearing loss may be helped by a cochlear implant Cochlear Implants Many causes of hearing loss have no cure.
+In these cases, treatment involves compensating for the hearing loss as much as possible.
+Most people with moderate to severe loss use hearing aids... read more (a device that converts sound waves to electrical signals that it sends to electrodes implanted in the inner ear).

 Osteogenesis Imperfecta (OI) Foundation: An organization providing support, education, and research information about OI